Apostles of Infinite Love: History

 The Apostles of Infinite Love teach that they "were founded to preserve the traditional Catholic faith, which they thought was seriously threatened by the modernist development in the Roman Catholic Church, where most bishops and priests had apostatized."
 Their centre is located at the Monastery of Magnificat of the Mother of God in St. Jovite, Quebec.

-Frenchman Michel Collin (sometimes spelled Colin), born in a village of Lorraine in 1905 and ordained a priest in 1935, announced in 1936 that he had been ordained a bishop by Christ himself.
+Frenchman Michel Collin (sometimes spelled Colin), born in a village of Lorraine in 1905 and ordained a priest in 1935, claimed in 1936 that he had been ordained a bishop by Christ himself.
 He founded a community called the Order of the Mother of God (a name later changed to "Apostles of Infinite Love"), in response to the 1846 request made by the Blessed Virgin Mary, as reported later by Mélanie Calvat, one of the seers of La Salette.
-Throughout the 1940s, Collin and those who followed him "propagated the adoration of the Sacred Hearts of Christ and Mary" and claiming "direct orders from Christ, Collin founded a chain of foyers-cenacles, small house communities, where a consecrated host was on display at all times", stating that he was restoring "the house churches of the apostolic times".
+Throughout the 1940s, Collin claiming "direct orders from Christ, Collin founded a chain of foyers-cenacles, small house communities, where a consecrated host was on display at all times", claiming that he was restoring "the house churches of the apostolic times".
 In 1950, he "reported having had a grand vision that God the Father, who put a papal tiara on his head", later embracing the name Pope Clement XV.
 Pope Pius XII laicized him in 1951.

 In 1952, Canadian Jean-Gaston Tremblay, along with Gilles de la Croix and Leónard du Rosaire, founded near Saint-Jovite in Quebec, Canada a community under the name of the Congregation of Jesus and Mary with ecclesiastical approval from the Roman Catholic Archbishop of Montreal Paul-Émile Léger.
 He was previously a part of the Brothers Hospitallers of Saint John of God.
 Considering the religious community to be "too extreme", the archbishop's support waned and the brothers spent time searching for a permanent place to establish themselves.
 In 1961, he met Michel Collin and the two decided to merge their communities into one called the Apostles of Infinite Love.
-Gregory stated that Colin was the man he saw in a vision he had twelve years prior, which had "the face of a future pope, chosen directly by God."
+Gregory stated that Colin was the man he saw in a vision he purportedly had twelve years prior, which had "the face of a future pope, chosen directly by God."
 The following year Collin consecrated Tremblay a bishop.